-The Chinook salmon bycatch from federally managed groundfish fisheries in the GOA averaged 21,463 salmon per year during 1991-2018, with an estimated peak of 54,326 in 2010.
+The incidental harvest of Chinook salmon from federally managed groundfish fisheries in the GOA averaged 21,463 salmon per year during 1991-2018, with an estimated peak of 54,326 in 2010.
 In 2019, the largest component of the Chinook salmon bycatch in the GOA was from the pollock trawl fishery with an estimated 20,983 fish.
 An additional 2,928 fish from other fisheries, including the rockfish trawl fisheries, bring the GOA 2019 Chinook salmon bycatch total to an estimated 23,911 fish.